8483/notes/topics/startupMarketFit.md

     - Building a fully functional product is the most expensive possible way to test your hypothesis.
     - Focus on getting toa functional prototype as quickly as possible that you ca get in front of users.
     - Don't worry about scaling, monetizing...
 It comes later.
-    - Expect it will that 10x the number of iterations:
+    - Expect it will take 10x the number of iterations:
         - Keep your burn low.
         - Build a team that can do this quickly.
 (Outsourcing is difficult in the early days)